 If you have any questions or concerns please reach out to me via e-mail.
 Jpower@upperdarbysd.org I am extremely flexible and hope you and your family are doing well during these difficult times.

 Optional classwork is available on schoology.

 The 3rd quarter ends this Friday 3/27.
-During this unprecendented time please know that I am super flexible with assignments.
+During this unprecedented unprecendented time please know that I am super flexible with assignments.
 I hope everyone is practiving social distancing and staying safe.
 Please read for enjoyment and an escape.
-Hope you are doing well and please feel free to e-mail if you have any questiosn or concerns.
+Hope you are doing well and please feel free to e-mail if you have any questions or concerns.